ACReeser/socsim/notes/design.md

 1. 1 or 2 basic government policies
 1. beam-in with assign-to-job when beaming in to hex with building
 1. animatedBean animation/state performance rework (redux, probably)
-1. unless you have a person selected in the geo view before switching to network view clicking a person does nothing
-1. overview of traits
 1. spotlight auto resume sometimes breaks

 # FEATURE TODO